School of Medicine

 Professor of Health Research and Policy (Health Services Research) and of Medicine (Cardiovascular Medicine)

 Current Research and Scholarly Interests My main research work is in "outcomes research", especially examining the field of cardiovascular medicine.
 Particular areas of interest are the integration of economic and quality of life data into randomized clinical trials, evidence-based medicine, decision models, and cost-effectiveness analysis.
 I am also interested in the application of novel genetic, biomarker, and imaging tests to assess risk and guide clinical management of coronary artery disease.

 Professor of Law and of Health Research and Policy

-Assistant Professor of Medicine (Cardiovascular Medicine) and, by courtesy, of Health Research and Policy at the Palo Alto Veterans Affairs Health Care System
+Assistant Professor of Anesthesiology, Perioperative and Pain Medicine (Adult-MSD) and, by courtesy, of Health Research and Policy (Health Services Research) at the Stanford University Medical Center

 Current Research and Scholarly Interests My research examines questions of health economics and health policy, with a focus on economics and policy in the perioperative setting.
 Current research topics include the economics of treatments for chronic pain, as well as how physician practice organization affects outcomes and costs.